deletehead/arachnis_deathicus/README.md

 Extra Credit:
  - Be able to parse through Group Policy settings from `SYSVOL` on a DC

+## Quick Usage
+This follows Impacket's `smbclient.py`.
+It's fairly straightforward.
+Currently, it only recurses 3 directories and the code for this is absolutely janky.
+Don't you judge me, Paul Blart.

+'''
+./arachnis_deathicus.py pineapple.underthesea.local/misterkrabs:'Ar3Ar3Ar3!'@thekrustycrab
+'''

 ## Acknowledgements
 Most of this has been Frankensteined together from other scripts, so thanks to the authors of:
  - Impacket (specifically `smbclient.py`)